 Safety Automation vs. Safety Training for Warehouse Operations

-The old adage, “Safety First” is truer in warehouses and other industrial operations than almost anywhere else.
+The adage “Safety First” is truer in warehouses and other industrial operations than almost anywhere else

-According to the United States Department of Labor’s Bureau of Labor Statistics there are currently more than 691,000 warehousing and storage workers on the job in the United States, and that’s probably a low number, given that many factories and other commercial facilities have warehouse or restock areas that may not be classified as such.
+According to the United States Department of Labor’s Bureau of Labor Statistics there are currently more than 691,000 warehousing and storage workers on the job in the United States, and that’s probably a low number, given that many factories and other commercial facilities have warehouse or restock areas that may not be classified that way.

 With that many people constantly working in or around potentially hazardous materials, forklifts, near storage areas, and around machines, safety concerns and strategies are a primary issue for warehouses, factories and other industrial operations.
 Where do you start when you’re working toward a safer operation?
 Is training enough?
 Will equipment and systems work on their own?